 All driveways, up to the radius point, shall be constructed with the full-depth pavement design of the intersecting roadway.
-The entire impacted length of all non-concrete driveways with a 10% grade shall be constructed with 1.5" S9.5B (or S9.5C or SF9.5A) and 8" ABC with prime coat.
+The entire impacted length of all non-concrete driveways with a 10% grade, or an allowable steeper grade at the tie-in location, shall be constructed with 1.5" S9.5B (or S9.5C or SF9.5A) and 8" ABC with prime coat.
 Unless otherwise noted above, the Design-Build Team shall adhere to the following for all driveway construction:

-- For existing gravel and soil driveways, use 8" ABC. - For existing asphalt driveways, use 1.5" S9.5B (or S9.5C or SF9.5A) and 8" ABC with prime coat. - For existing concrete driveways, use 6" jointed concrete reinforced with woven wire mesh.
+- For existing gravel and soil driveways, use 8" ABC. - For existing asphalt driveways, use 1.5" S9.5B (or S9.5C or SF9.5A) and 8" ABC with prime coat. - For existing concrete driveways, use 6" jointed concrete reinforced with woven wire mesh